-For Shokoufeh Abdi, the decision to move to London from iran and study BA Advertising and Marketing Communications at London Metropolitan University was perhaps the quickest and best decision she has made so far.
+For Shokoufeh Abdi, the decision to move to London from Iran and study our BA in Advertising and Marketing Communications was perhaps the quickest and best decision she'd made so far.

 Back home in Iran, Shokoufeh was in her second year studying IT at one of Tehran’s universities whilst also working for a company selling advertising space and working on marketing projects.
 She came to London originally for a holiday to visit her sister and to take a short course in advertising.

 However, on discovering the different advertising and marketing degrees in the UK as opposed to the more traditional disciplines such as IT, economics or finance in Iran, she decided to change her life completely – and started at London Metropolitan University within a few weeks.

 How has your experience at London Met been so far?

 “I was very happy to find this course and was sure that this was the right option for me.
 I contacted the International Office who facilitated my application, and then I was starting my new life immediately!”